Identifying the Core Message

 Background and Importance

 Understanding your audience is foundational in crafting a story that speaks directly to their experiences, challenges, and aspirations.
 This involves segmenting your audience based on demographic, psychographic, and behavioral data, and then customizing the narrative to align with each segment's specific interests and needs.
-The storytelling process here is akin to a skilled chef preparing a meal that caters to the dietary preferences of each guest, ensuring satisfaction and appreciation.
+The engaging product presentation scripts process here is akin to a skilled chef preparing a meal that caters to the dietary preferences of each guest, ensuring satisfaction and appreciation.

 Real-World Application